-The story is what you are selling, but it’s the FDD and other documents that help prospects understand what they are buying.
+The story of your brand is what you are selling, but it’s the FDD and other documents that help prospects understand what they are buying.

 I bet if there were a contest for learning things the hard way I would win.
-And sure enough, way back in the late 80s, the first attempt at franchising my business concept was a monumental failure.
+And sure enough, way back in the late 80s, my first attempt at franchising was a monumental failure.

 Not because the concept wasn’t right.
 It was.
 It had all the components to be a roaring success; great profit margins, needed service, not much competition, great logo, story and presence, very successful concept store, well capitalized and so on.

 With all that going for me, what happened?

 I made the same mistake that so many startup franchisors continue to make today, some 30+ years later.
 I went straight to an attorney who used generic legal documents from an established franchise offering similar to mine, thinking that was all I needed to be successful selling franchises.

 What I ended up with was an FDD and Franchise Agreement that was complex and full of one-sided legalese gobbledygook suited for an established franchise, not a startup like mine.
 The fees were so high and complicated I had one prospect ask me; “if all I wanted to do was milk my franchisees like cows.”
 Ouch.

 That was the beginning of my quest to use everyday, simple English that both my buyers and I could understand.
 After I finished rewriting the legalese gobbledygook and changed the stiff tone of the documents, I relaunched the AirChek® franchise offering and started selling franchises.

 If You Can't Read This, You Better Read This